 Fast forward to August and I still had a mild but persistent cough.
 I was told that it was a severe illness (at that point it was still believed that I had a chest infection complicated by pneumonia) and I should just be patient.

-“I was ok with that, especially because at the time, I had much bigger things to focus on.
-My partner, Emelie, was having chemotherapy for colon cancer, so naturally any concern I had was about her and her wellbeing, rather than my own.
+“I was fine with that at first.
+I had bigger things on my mind.
+My partner, Emelie, was going through chemotherapy for colon cancer, so my energy went on her and her wellbeing, not mine.

 Days matter